Volleyball Teams in the USA

 • NCAA Division I (National Collegiate Athletic Association)

 This includes 328 universities and colleges.
-The top teams are equal to the best professional teams in the world, but most Division I teams are below that level.
+The top Division I teams are nearly equal to the best professional teams in the world.

 • NCAA Division II (National Collegiate Athletic Association)